UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: UPLiFT for Predictive Tasks

-\myparagraph{Efficiency and Scaling of UPLiFT.} As shown by Table \ref{tab:lp}, UPLiFT achieves faster inference speeds than recent state-of-the-art methods using cross-attention pooling.
-Note that those speeds are measured for an image size of $448{\times}448$ with a patch size of $14$, which yields $1024$ visual tokens.
+\myparagraph{Efficiency and Scaling of UPLiFT.} As shown by Table \ref{tab:lp}, UPLiFT achieves faster inference speeds than recent state-of-the-art methods using cross-attention pooling, and UPLIFT$_{\text{FAST}}$ further improves this difference.
+Said speeds are measured for an image size of $448{\times}448$ with a patch size of $14$, which yields $1024$ visual tokens.
 As recent methods have moved to using cross-attention for feature scaling, they now face quadratic time and memory scaling with the number of input tokens.
 Meanwhile, our UPLiFT method maintains linear scaling, leading to even faster performance for larger image sizes.
 This is essential, as producing high-resolution image features can easily become a memory-intensive process.
 To demonstrate this, we test UPLiFT, LoftUp, JAFAR, and AnyUp for gradually increasing image sizes, until they hit a memory limit of $24$ GB on an A5000 GPU.
 We assume a patch size of $16$ and run all methods in a pixel-dense upsampling configuration.
 We report the average inference speed against the number of visual tokens in Figure \ref{fig:teaser}.
-We find that all baseline methods run out of memory at roughly 1500 visual tokens, which corresponds to an image size of $624{\times}624$.
-At this image size, UPLiFT has inference speeds $2.5$-$5{\times}$ faster than the baseline methods.
-UPLiFT can upsample images with up to $2601$ visual tokens without hitting our memory limit.
+LoftUp, JAFAR, and AnyUp-v1 all show signs of quadratic scaling and run out of memory at ${\sim}1500$ tokens.
+AnyUp-v2 with NATTEN achieves linear scaling and reaches ${\sim}5000$ tokens.
+Both UPLiFT and UPLIFT$_{\text{FAST}}$ have linear time scaling and are significantly faster than the other baselines.
+Moreover, the maximum token count that can be processed by UPLIFT$_{\text{FAST}}$ far surpasses all other methods, exceeding $14000$ tokens.
+We note that the time jump observed for UPLIFT$_{\text{FAST}}$ at ${\sim}13500$ tokens is likely due to GPU memory allocation issues.
+Please see Appendix \ref{supp:results} for additional analysis.